cpske/ISP/assignment/ku-polls/iteration3-vote-class-and-view.md

         count += 1
 ```

-*More Efficient*: Use a query to select the votes and count them!
+*More Efficient*: Use a query to select the votes and count them.
 This requires a single SQL expression.
 ```python
 count = Vote.objects.filter(choice=some_choice).count()
 ```